LUMCMRI/mri_safety_cases/en_US/technical.md

 <br>
 <br>

-## Temperatuurlimieten
+## Temperature limits

-Volgens IEC60601-2-33 ed.
-3 (2015-06) moet MRI-apparatuur de opwarming van de patiënt beperken tot de volgende waarden:
+According to IEC60601-2-33 ed.
+3 (2015-06) the temperature in a patient undergoing an MRI examination is limited to:

 | Operating mode          | Maximum CORE TEMPERATURE (°C) | Maximum Local tissue temperature (°C) | Rise of CORE TEMPERATURE (°C) |
 | ----------------------- | ------------------------- | --------------------------------- | ------------------------    |